eskab/my-financial-manager/README.md

 # my-financial-manager

 to do:
-1. create component for input
+1. refactor editable in expenseTableRow
-2. refactor table row component
+2. think on updating fields in table row
+3. add validations